therealadityashankar/orchid66/README.md

 ## example gif:
 ![usage gif](usage_gif.gif)

+## installation

+1. clone this repository
+2. change the current directory into this repository
+3. execute `pip install .`

 ## orchid66s' mini language
 text between `*` is rendered as colored, except when preceded by a `&`